Bachir-Ndiaye/Projects/README.md

 #### About me ?

 After a scientific baccalaureat i followed "Preparation for national competitive entrance exams to lead french engineering school [CPGE]" with option in physics and science of engineering.
-I sueed at Claude Bernard University an electronic, energy, electricity licence and C embed programming licence.
+I sueed at Claude Bernard University an electronic, energy, electricity and C embed programming licence.

 Now, i want to level up and develop some skills in computer science and web development.